 A few months later I was on Everest, on our hard route, the West Ridge Direct.
 It was also a route that made little sense, as it started in Nepal, went up to the Lho La in Tibet and then straight up for another 3,000 meters to the top.
 Its history was strewn with epics, at least one death and a history of a few very hard core Eastern European teams getting up, but all having to go over the top and down the South Col to escape.

-Our climbing leader Jim Bridwell had singled me out, probably to see if I actually knew what I was doing – he’d invited his big wall friends from Yosemite and I wasn’t one of them.
+Our climbing leader Jim Bridwell had singled me out at Base Camp, probably to see if I actually knew what I was doing – he’d invited his big wall friends from Yosemite and I wasn’t one of them.

 We went up to camp out in a small tent on a rock pinnacle for three days and put in the winch.
 With a Honda motor, 200 meters of cable and some dubious pulleys, it would save us carting endless loads up the massive loose headwall that started with a few vertical ladders and ended on an ice sheet in Tibet.